 The interventions that have been employed against the epidemic have mainly focused on education, blood screening and surveillance.
-The major challenge now is to intensify education for behavioural change including promotion of condom use, involving and mobilising the community to take responsibility in the provision of care to people with AIDS and early diagnosis and treatment of Sexually Transmitted Diseases.
+The major challenge now is to intensify education for behavioural change, involving and mobilising the community to take responsibility in prevention of the spread of HIV and the provision of care to people with AIDS, and early diagnosis and treatment of Sexually Transmitted Diseases.